mistersouza/ayrton-senna/README.md

 ## Deployment 🚀

-_We pushed the site live on GitHub Pages.
+● We pushed the site live on GitHub Pages.

 + check it out [here](https://mistersouza.github.io/ayrton-senna/)